Key facts

 Clinical practice with intraoperative nursing roles (instrument/circulating nurse) per semester.

-Enrolment in a clinical perianaesthesia unit HNN755 as an elective (semester 1 only) requires additional clinical practice in anaesthesia and post anaesthesia care unit.
+Enrolment in a clinical perianaesthesia unit HNN755 as an elective (semester 1 only) requires additional clinical practice in anaesthesia and post anaesthesia care unit and evidence of support from employing health service.

 Core clinical certificate units in this course are semester based.
 Students are expected to attend synchronous seminars on Wednesdays throughout the semester.